andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d01jrr_CLI/lesson_plan.md

 ---

+###	Following the steps on the board, do the same stuff WITHOUT the Command Line.

+---

+###	Which way was easier?

+---

 ###	This is called the "command line", also "shell", also "bash".

 -	The command line / shell / bash is a way of interacting with your computer without using a fancy graphical interface

 ---

-###	Which way was easier?

--	Why would programmers so often work in the command line?
+###	Why would programmers so often work in the command line?

 ---